vandekeiser/wires/README.md

-# H1
-Java port of the "Simulator for digital circuits" from SICP
+# Java port of the "Simulator for digital circuits" from SICP

-# H2
-A Java port of the "Simulator for digital circuits" from SICP (Structure and Interpretation of Computer Programs).
+##A Java port of the "Simulator for digital circuits" from SICP (Structure and Interpretation of Computer Programs).

-# H3
-See classes in /src/main/java/fr/cla/wires/boxes/exampleusage/ for example usages of how to connect wires to boxes.
+###See classes in /src/main/java/fr/cla/wires/boxes/exampleusage/
+ for example usages of how to connect wires to boxes.

-# H3
-See tests in /src/test/java/fr/cla/wires/boxes/exampleusage/ for expected behaviour and examples of how to tick the clock.
+###See tests in /src/test/java/fr/cla/wires/boxes/exampleusage/
+ for expected behaviour and examples of how to tick the clock.
 In particular tests in /src/test/java/fr/cla/wires/boxes/exampleusage/pbt/ use Property-Based testing to assert invariants.

-# H5
-(Developper note)
+#####(Developper note)
 If you're wondering what the "//@formatter:off" "//@formatter:on" comments are all about, it's because:
     -even though IntelliJ is overall a better IDE than Eclipse IMO, -it's also more annoying in some regards ("La perfection n'est pas de ce monde"),